 The responsibility for the implementation of this policy shall lie with the Principal, via the Dean of Research.
 The Dean shall have wide authority and discretion to adopt administrative processes, guidance, forms, and interpretations necessary to effectively implement this policy and any procedures enacted.
 Copies of the consultancy initiating request and details of financial settlement must be kept in the office of the Dean of Research.
+(Applicable from Academic www.stthomas.ac.in qac@stthomas.ac.in

+Year 2021 onwards).
 Notwithstanding the above, and keeping in mind the best interests of the college, consultancy may be taken up in exceptional cases, not covered by the above rules, with prior approval of the Principal.